- Products & Solutions

 By John Woolever, Donaldson Torit Product Manager

-Some in the industrial ventilation marketplace make claims that a collector with vertically-hung cartridges is superior; they cite anecdotal examples without supporting data.
+Some in the industrial ventilation industry make claims that a dust collector with vertically-hung cartridges is superior; they cite anecdotal examples without supporting data.
 However, credible facts support the advantages of a downflow collector design, including the American Conference of Governmental Industrial Hygienists (ACGIH®) Industrial Ventilation Manual:

 Section 8.3.2 of Industrial Ventilation Manual states, EPA-Sponsored¹ research has shown that superior performance results from the downward flow of the dirty airstream.
 This downward flow reduces re-deposition since it aids gravity in moving dust particles toward the hopper.

 Before reviewing other factors on this subject, a brief review of the origins of cartridge collection is beneficial.

 In the 1970’s, cartridge collectors were originally designed to replicate baghouse dust collectors that contained vertically-hung, cloth filter bags with dirty air entering the collector below the filters.
 (See image A.) The pleated media of a cartridge filter element provided superior filtration efficiency and reduced emissions over a comparable bag fabric.
 However, the new style dust collector still had many of the same limitations of its baghouse predecessor including: